Policy and Procedure Name:

 all jurisdiction, coverage, and compensability elements are met and the claim

-claims services staff may refer the claim to the MSS for medical review once
+Claims Services staff may refer the claim to the MSS for medical review once

 independent medical exam, but an exam does not extend the 28-day time frame to